Why It’s Incorrect To Call Indigenous Languages “Dialects”

 What, then, is the true definition of a “dialect”, and why is it important to understand the difference?
 Let's dive in!

-dialect is a variation within a specific language, usually based on geographic regional differences.
+A dialect is a variation within a specific language, usually based on geographic regional differences.
 Dialects form as regional or social variations of a language over time.
-While dialects of a language will usually follow most of that language's rules, they may have differences in accent, vocabulary, or even syntax and grammatical rules and often have a spectrum of mutual intelligibility, meaning that speakers of different dialects of a language may be able to understand each other most of the time, some of the time, or not very well, depending on the dialect.
+While dialects of a language will usually follow most of that language's rules, they may have differences in accent, vocabulary, or even syntax and grammatical rules.
+They often have a spectrum of mutual intelligibility, meaning that speakers of different dialects of a language may be able to understand each other most of the time, some of the time, or not very well.

 For English, some of the most easily identifiable dialects would be American English, British English, and Australian English.
-In many cases, English speakers from the U.S. and England can communicate without issue, even though words, pronunciation, and even grammar have changed.
+In many cases, English speakers from the U.S. and England can communicate without issue, even though certain words, pronunciation, and even grammar are different

-An easy example of a linguistic difference between the American and British dialects of the English language would be the word “pants”.
-The word "pants" exists in American and British English, however, it has a different meaning in each region.
-In England “pants” refers to undergarments whereas “trousers” refers to what we in America would call “pants.”
-In summary, speakers of British and American English can easily communicate, albeit with just a few misunderstandings.
+One example between the American and British dialects of the English language would be the word “pants”.
+The word "pants" exists in U.S. and British English; however, it has a different meaning in each region.
+In England, “pants” refers to undergarments, and “trousers” would refer to “pants” in the U.S. In summary, speakers of British and American English can easily communicate, albeit with just a few misunderstandings.

+As we mentioned before, Indigenous languages have, unfortunately, become incorrectly identified or labeled simply as “dialects.”
 In theory, the word “dialect” should only be used when speaking about a specific dialect of a language.
-However, Indigenous languages have, unfortunately, become incorrectly identified or labeled simply as “dialects.”
-This misnomer comes from a lack of understanding about the definition of dialect and from a socio politically charged environment where speakers of dominant languages have historically tended to view non-dominant languages as somehow inferior, less developed, etc. Thus, it has become commonplace for speakers of more dominant languages to inferiorize other non-dominant languages by calling them “dialects”.
+This misnomer comes largely from a lack of understanding about the definition of a dialect and from a socio-politically charged environment where speakers of dominant languages have historically tended to view non-dominant languages as somehow inferior and less developed.

 As providers of services in healthcare, legal settings, and education, classifying Indigenous languages as “dialects” is not only incorrect, but doing so can also have serious unintended consequences.
-For example, calling Mayan languages “dialects” reinforces, or may lead people to believe the idea they are simply dialects of Spanish (meaning that they are related or similar enough that a Spanish interpreter could get by) when, in reality, they are completely linguistically different.
+For example, calling Mayan languages “dialects” reinforces, or may lead people to believe, the idea that they are simply dialects of Spanish (meaning that they are related or similar enough that a Spanish interpreter could be enough) when, in reality, they are completely linguistically different.

 Why does this matter?
 Consider a case where an Indigenous person from Central America needs an interpreter for a doctor’s appointment.
-If the staff at the clinic believes Mayan languages are dialects of Spanish, they may provide a Spanish interpreter rather than one that speaks that person's native language, incorrectly assuming that Spanish is similar enough to the language, or is the best option.
+If the staff at the clinic believes Mayan languages are dialects of Spanish, they may provide a Spanish interpreter rather than one for their language.
 This can have serious, even fatal consequences.

 Ultimately, how we perceive languages has a major effect on the provision of language services and accessibility.